DataCanvasIO/HyperGBM/docs/en_US/source/example_customize.md

 ### Support Machine Learning Models
 HyperGBM has already supported XGBoost, LightGBM, CatBoost, and HistGradientBoosting.
 They are taken as components of the Search Space to be searched for training a model.
 Supporting other machine learning algorithms can be done by following 3 steps:

-* encapsulating your algorithms as a subclass of HyperEstimator
+* Encapsulating your algorithms as a subclass of HyperEstimator
 * Add the encapsulated algorithms to the search sapce and define the search parameters
 * Use your Search Space in `make_experiment`